- Competitive Analysis

 - Commercial Services

-“What’s your current website’s visit-to-lead conversion rate?”
-That’s a question we always ask our prospects who inquire about our services.
-Almost none of them know, though many of them can tell you their website’s bounce rate.
+Off the top of your head, what’s your website’s current visit-to-lead conversion rate?
+If you don’t know, you’re not alone—that’s a question we always ask our prospects who inquire about our services, and almost none of them can answer it correctly.
+Many of them can, however, tell you their website’s bounce rate or how many followers they have on Facebook.

 1. Bounce Rate